 - Light Walk – from dusk until 10:00 pm on both the Saturday and Sunday.

-- Lupins Cafe – open as an alcohol-free zone from 10 pm on the Saturday until 11 am on the Sunday.
-Also open for breakfast between 7 am and 10 am.
+- Lupins Cafe – open as an alcohol-free zone from 10 pm on the Saturday until 11:00 am on the Sunday.
+Also open for breakfast between 7:00 and 10:00 on the Sunday morning.

 24 Hours of Winter events taking place at specific times most years include the following activities (some of which are ticketed and need to be reserved in advance).
 Below was the schedule for 2020: